DramaVibe

 Anyone can kiss again.
 The real climax is when they believe each other again — or choose each other against the life they built apart.

-The tropes that keep us swiping.
-Know them, love them, binge them.
+The patterns that keep us swiping.

 Exes forced back together